Mumford-Tate groups of 1-motives and Weil pairing: Introduction

 The dimension of $B$ decreases when there are relations between $ P_1,\dots,P_n, Q_1,\dots,Q_s$ defined in \eqref{eq:P} and \eqref{eq:Q}.
 These relations are given by endomorphisms of $A$, endomorphisms of $A^*$ and group morphisms between $A$ and $A^*$.
 If the abelian variety $A$ is simple, as in Example \ref{ex:dimA}, we compute the dimension of $B$ using the abelian logarithms of the points $P_i$ and $Q_j$.
 One can deal with the general case using \cite[Lemma 4.3]{BPSS}.

 The maximal dimension of $Z(1) \subseteq \GG_m^{ns}$ is clearly $ns.$ The torus $Z(1)$ splits in two parts:

-where $Z'(1)$ is the smallest sub-torus of $\GG_m^{ns}$ containing the image of the Lie bracket $[\cdot,\cdot]: B \otimes B \to \GG_m^{ns}$, and $Z/Z'(1)$ is the smallest sub-torus of $\GG_m^{ns} /Z'(1) $ containing the point $ \pi (pr_*\tR)$ constructed in \eqref{piR'}. \begin{itemize} \item The dimension of $Z'(1)$ is governed by the abelian variety $B$ since, as we will show in Lemma \ref{lemma:pr*i*d*B-trivial}, $Z'(1)$ contains the values of the factors of automorphy of the torsor $i^*d^*\mathcal{B} $ over $B$ which is defined in Subsection \ref{subsection:BZ}.
+where $Z'(1)$ is the smallest sub-torus of $\GG_m^{ns}$ containing the image of the Lie bracket $[\cdot,\cdot]: B \otimes B \to \GG_m^{ns}$, and $(Z/Z')(1)$ is the smallest sub-torus of $\GG_m^{ns} /Z'(1) $ containing the point $ \pi (pr_*\tR)$ constructed in \eqref{piR'}. \begin{itemize} \item The dimension of $Z'(1)$ is governed by the abelian variety $B$ since, as we will show in Lemma \ref{lemma:pr*i*d*B-trivial}, $Z'(1)$ contains the values of the factors of automorphy of the torsor $i^*d^*\mathcal{B} $ over $B$ which is defined in Subsection \ref{subsection:BZ}.
 In Theorem \ref{teo:dimZ'(1)} we compute explicitly the dimension of $Z'(1)$ in terms of the isogenies $\beta_{i,k}: B \to B^*$ (for $i=1, \dots, n$ and $k=1, \dots, s$) constructed in \eqref{eq:beta} using the inclusion of $B$ into $A^n \times A^{*s}$.

-\item The dimension of the torus $Z/Z'(1)$ involves the point $ \pi (pr_*\tR)$ constructed in \eqref{piR'}.
-More precisely, in Theorem \ref{teo:dimZ/Z'} we prove that the dimension of $Z/Z'(1)$ is equal to the dimension of the $\QQ\,$-sub-vector space of $\CC / 2 i \pi \QQ$ generated by the logarithms $\sum_{i,k}\alpha_{i,k}\log(t_{i,k})$, with $\sum_{i,k}\alpha_{i,k} x_i\otimes y_k^\vee$ running over ${Z'}^\perp$ as in \eqref{pointpsi} and $(t_{i,k})$ any point projecting onto $ \pi ( pr_*\tR )$ via $\GG_m^{ns} \to \GG_m^{ns} /Z'(1)$. \end{itemize}
+\item The dimension of the torus $(Z/Z')(1)$ involves the point $ \pi (pr_*\tR)$ constructed in \eqref{piR'}.
+More precisely, in Theorem \ref{teo:dimZ/Z'} we prove that the dimension of $(Z/Z')(1)$ is equal to the dimension of the $\QQ\,$-sub-vector space of $\CC / 2 i \pi \QQ$ generated by the logarithms $\sum_{i,k}\alpha_{i,k}\log(t_{i,k})$, with $\sum_{i,k}\alpha_{i,k} x_i\otimes y_k^\vee$ running over ${Z'}^\perp$ as in \eqref{pointpsi} and $(t_{i,k})$ any point projecting onto $ \pi ( pr_*\tR )$ via $\GG_m^{ns} \to \GG_m^{ns} /Z'(1)$. \end{itemize}

-In Subsection \ref{periodsonemotives}, see in particular \eqref{periodsmatrices}, we compute explicitly periods matrices $\Pi_M$ and $\Pi_{M^*}$ of a 1-motive $M$ and of its Cartier dual $M^*=[u^*:\ZZ^s \to G^*]$.
-The entries of these matrices consist of abelian integrals of first, second and third kind computed along closed paths and along open paths from the origin to the points $ P_1,\dots,P_n \in A(K)$ as in \eqref{eq:P}, $ Q_1,\dots,Q_s \in A^{*}(K)$ as in \eqref{eq:Q}, $ R_1,\dots,R_n \in G(K)$ as in \eqref{eq:R} and $ R_1^*,\dots,R_n^* \in G^*(K)$.
+For a 1-motive $M$ defined over $K$ and for its Cartier dual $M^*$, we compute explicitly their periods matrices $\Pi_M$ and $\Pi_{M^*}$ (see Subsection \ref{periodsonemotives}).
+The entries of these matrices consist of abelian integrals of first, second and third kind computed along closed and open paths.
 In Lemma \ref{computperiodes} we state relations between these abelian integrals.
-This allows us to generalized to 1-motives the classical relation between the periods matrices of $A$ and of its Cartier dual $A^*$, namely $\Pi_{M^*} = (2\mathrm i\pi\Pi_M^{-1})^t$ (see Corollary \ref{cor:lien}).
+This allows us to generalize to 1-motives the classical relation between the periods matrices of $A$ and of its Cartier dual $A^*$, namely $\Pi_{M^*} = (2\mathrm i\pi\Pi_M^{-1})^t$ (see Corollary \ref{cor:lien}).